ibm-cloud-docs/databases-for-mysql/howto-getting-connection-strings.md

 ### The CLI Section

-The "CLI" section contains information that is suited for connecting with `psql` .
+The "CLI" section contains information that is suited for connecting with `mysql` .

 Field Name|Index|Description
 ----------|-----|-----------